Ndoki (song)

 "Ndoki" is a song recorded by Congolese singer Fally Ipupa, from his third studio album Power "Kosa Leka" (2013).
 Ipupa released the single on YouTube, on April 4, 2013.
 It is the second single by Fally Ipupa to be remixed by rapper Bigg masta G (Muana Mboka).

 Conception and background

 "Ndoki" was written and composed by Fally Ipupa and recorded and produced in France.
 The song's lyrics are about a woman who broke a man's heart by leaving him.
-He calls her "Ndoki" (Lingala for "Devil" or "Witch") for leaving him with heartache.
+He calls her "Ndoki" (Lingala for "Witch") for leaving him with heartache.